-A: Yes!
-Vinyl Films is currently working on both the Singles and Vanilla Sky Blu-rays.
-We hope to release them sometime in 2014.
+A: Yes.
+We hope to release them sometime in the future.
 Please stay tuned to the site for updates on specific release dates, extra features and more.

 A: The song is called njósnavélin (a.k.a. the nothing song) by the band, Sigur Ros.
 The song had not been recorded in a studio when Vanilla Sky was made, so the version in the film is a live recording from the Roskilde Festival.

 Q: In Almost Famous, as William and Penny walk by the open door in the hotel room, we see a couple singing a song.
 Who is that couple supposed to be and what song are they singing?

 A: The scene depicts singers Gram Parsons and Emmylou Harris singing “Small Time Blues” (portrayed by real life musicians Pete Droge and Elaine Summers).
 You can see the complete footage on the Almost Famous: Untitled – The Bootleg Cut DVD.

 A: It’s the JVC FS-SD9.
 According to JVC’s website,The speaker cabinets have a real European cherrywood finish, and are cylinder-shaped for smoother sound with more even dispersion.
 Your best bet to find one is probably eBay, Amazon.com or a thrift shop.

 Q: What kind of watch does David Ammes wear in Vanilla Sky?